roytang/blog/content/quotes/tic.md

 ### 628

-<hunter> so black dude si eric clapton?
+&lt;hunter&gt; so black dude si eric clapton?

-<hunter> i dunno what he looks like so it might be true
+&lt;hunter&gt; i dunno what he looks like so it might be true

 ---